 - Calling the Board meeting to convene the Meeting;

 - Preparing additional information for the Meeting participants;

 It is also important that companies with no outside shareholders (100% subsidiaries) also hold such a meeting.
 The requirements are set out by law, at least formally.

 In case of violations when calling, preparing and conducting the Meeting, JSC or LLC could be held administratively liable under Article 15.23.1 of the Code of Administrative Offices (CAO).
-The said article will be effective starting April 13, 2009, and will apply to the Meetings dedicated to the results of the year 2008.
 Administrative liability under Article 15.23.1 of the CAO can also arise when the Meeting is not conducted or when the proper documentation is missing.
 The company itself as well as the officers of the company directly responsible for the described violations (for example, the General Director, the members of the Board of Directors and others) can be held liable.
-The administrative fine of up to 700 000 RUR (around 15 910 Euro as of March 17, 2009) is set for the companies and of up to 30 000 RUR (652 Euro as of March 17, 2009) for the company officers.
+The administrative fine of up to 700 000 RUR (around 14 295 Euro as of April 1, 2014) is set for the companies and of up to 30 000 RUR (612 Euro as of April 1, 2014) for the company officers.
 Instead of applying a fine the officer of the company can be dismissed (i.e. denied the right to keep his position) for the period of up to one year.

-BRICS Consulting are pleased to offer our services in complying with these requirements and in drafting the proper documentation.
+BRICS Consulting team is pleased to offer legal services in complying with these requirements and in drafting the proper documentation.